Your money-making expert. Financial journalist, TV and radio personality.

 Once you think you’re good enough you can start making money.

-There are many ways to make money facepainting including: face painting at children’s parties, festivals, special events, theatre and if you’re really good you could even teach it.
+There are many ways to make money facepainting including: face painting at children’s parties, festivals, special events, and the theatre.
+If you’re really good you could even teach it.

 A manicure is no longer about French tips or simple red fake nails.

-People are getting creative with nails and creative nail art can make you a lot of money.
+People are getting creative with nails, and nail art can make you a lot of money.

-Becoming a mobile manicurist can be a great part-time money maker if you’re interested in the beauty industry and have the patience to create intricate designs using nail polish, glitter and crystals.
+Becoming a mobile manicurist can be a great part-time money maker if you’re interested in the beauty industry.
+But you must have the patience to create intricate designs using nail polish, glitter and crystals.

-If you love beauty, and you do your own nails and friends’ nails regularly, this could be the perfect job for you.
+If you do your own nails and friends’ nails regularly, this could be the perfect job for you.

 If you need a bit of extra cash and love being a bit crafty, why not try your hand at whisking together some bath salts or sugar scrubs and incorporating pretty packaging.

-Bath salts and sugar scrubs can sell in the shops for around £12, but they are so simple and cheap to produce that you can make an easy profit selling them as gifts.
+Bath salts and sugar scrubs can sell in the shops for around £12, but they’re so simple and cheap to produce that you can make an easy profit selling them as gifts.